VowpalWabbit/coba/README.md

  * ... *light-weight* (it has no dependencies to get started)
  * ... *distributed* (it was built to work across the web with caching, api-key support, checksums and more)
  * ... *verbose* (it has customizable, hierarchical logging for meaningful, readable feedback on log running jobs)
- * ... *robust* (benchmarks write every action to file so they can always be resumed whenever your system crashes)
+ * ... *robust* (experiments write every action to file so they can always be resumed whenever your system crashes)
  * ... *just-in-time* (no resources are loaded until needed, and they are released immediately to keep memory small)
  * ... *a duck?* (Coba relies only on duck-typing so no inheritance is needed to implement our interfaces)